Data Science and Predictive Analytics

 The first edition of the textbook Data Science and Predictive Analytics: Biomedical and Health Applications using R, authored by Ivo D. Dinov, was published in August 2018 by Springer.
 The second edition of the book was printed in 2023.

-This textbook covers some of the mathematical foundations, computational techniques, and artificial intelligence approaches used in data science research and applications.
+This textbook covers some of the core mathematical foundations, computational techniques, and artificial intelligence approaches used in data science research and applications.

-Using the statistical computing platform R and a broad range of biomedical case-studies, the 23 chapters of the book first edition provide explicit examples of importing, exporting, processing, modeling, visualizing, and interpreting large, multivariate, incomplete, heterogeneous, longitudinal, and incomplete datasets (big data).
+By using the statistical computing platform R and a broad range of biomedical case-studies, the 23 chapters of the book first edition provide explicit examples of importing, exporting, processing, modeling, visualizing, and interpreting large, multivariate, incomplete, heterogeneous, longitudinal, and incomplete datasets (big data).

 Structure

 First edition table of contents

 The first edition of the Data Science and Predictive Analytics (DSPA) textbook is divided into the following 23 chapters, each progressively building on the previous content.